IamPreethi-S/EHR/Readme.md

 - The integration of the EHR into clinical workflow must be taken into consideration in the early phases of planning in order to optimize the integration of the system into routine clinical use.
 - Administered the comprehensive Electronic Health Record (EHR) application involving admin and five key stakeholders (patient, provider/doctor,laboratory, pharmacy, and insurance).
 Developed UML diagrams and engineered an efficient database schema, prioritizing data integrity.

+### Advantage:
-From a study, we found that the use of the EHR is time efficient with relative time reductions per patient or patient encounters up to 12.6% to 45.5%
+From a study, we found that the use of the EHR is time efficient with relative time reductions per patient or patient encounters up to **12.6% to 45.5%**

 <br>

 ### Tech Stack:
 - IDE: Android Studio
 - Programming: Java